Victor Mansaray

-Victor Mansaray (born February 2, 1997) is an American professional soccer player who plays as a forward for Vietnamese club Hồ Chí Minh City.
+Victor Mansaray (born February 2, 1997) is a professional soccer player who plays as a forward.
+Born in Sierra Leone, he has represented the United States at youth level.

 Early life

 Victor Mansaray was born in Freetown, Sierra Leone on February 2, 1997.
 During his youth, he spent time with his family in both Sierra Leone and Jamaica.
-He later moved to the Seattle area in Washington, United States.
+He later moved to the Seattle area in Washington State.
 He first lived in the city of Puyallup before moving again to nearby Fife, where he attended Fife High School.

-Career
+Club career

 Youth

-Mansaray entered the Seattle Sounders FC Academy midway through the 2012–2013 season and appeared in 20 games, scoring 11 goals.
+Mansaray entered the Seattle Sounders Academy midway through the 2012–13 season and appeared in 20 games, scoring 11 goals.
 The following season, still with the U-16's, he scored a team-high 18 goals in 24 games.

-Club
+Seattle Sounders

-In November 2014, Mansaray signed with Seattle Sounders FC, making him the club's youngest ever signing at the age of 17, as well as their fourth Homegrown Player.
-He first appeared for Sounders FC during a pre-season match in the Desert Diamond Cup on February 21.
-He was substituted in at the 66th minute and scored a goal at the 74th, but the Sounders ultimately lost to Sporting Kansas City, 2–3.
-On March 21, 2015, he made his regular season professional debut with USL affiliate club Seattle Sounders FC 2 in a 4–2 victory over Sacramento Republic FC.
+In November 2014, Mansaray signed with Seattle Sounders, making him the club's youngest ever signing at the age of 17, as well as their fourth Homegrown Player.
+He first appeared for Sounders during a pre-season match in the Desert Diamond Cup on February 21.
+He was substituted in at the 66th minute and scored a goal at the 74th, but the Sounders ultimately lost to Sporting Kansas City, 3–2.
+On March 21, 2015, he made his regular season professional debut with USL affiliate club Seattle Sounders 2 in a 4–2 victory over Sacramento Republic.
 He made his MLS debut a week later in a 0–0 draw away to FC Dallas.

+FC Cincinnati (loan)

 On February 6, 2017, USL club FC Cincinnati announced that they had acquired Mansaray via a loan from Seattle Sounders.
 Cincinnati coach Alan Koch played Mansaray primarily as a substitute; Mansaray started for just three of his eight league appearances, and never played a full 90 minutes.
 On June 27, 2017, it was announced that Mansaray's loan had ended and he had returned to Seattle Sounders.
 He was waived by the club on August 10.

+Umeå

+He played for Umeå in the 2017 season.

+Charleston Battery

-After spending a season with Swedish side Umeå FC, Mansaray signed with USL side Charleston Battery for the 2018 season on February 14, 2018.
-Mansary's option was declined by Charleston on November 30, 2018.
+After spending a season with Swedish side Umeå, Mansaray signed with USL side Charleston Battery for the 2018 season on February 14, 2018.
+Mansaray's option was declined by Charleston on November 30, 2018.

+Becamex Binh Duong

 On February 16, 2019, Mansaray joined V.League 1 side Becamex Binh Duong on a short-term contract.

+Ho Chi Minh City

-On July 2, 2019, he moved to another V.League 1 club Ho Chi Minh City FC with number 80 jersey.
+On July 2, 2019, he moved to another V.League 1 club Ho Chi Minh City with number 80 jersey.

+Hong Linh Ha Tinh

 In 2020, he joined Hong Linh Ha Tinh, also of V.League 1.

+Becamex Binh Duong

-In November 2020, Mansaray agreed a move to former club Becamex Bình Dương for the 2021 season.
+In November 2020, Mansaray agreed a move to former club Becamex Binh Duong for the 2021 season.